 The first incorporated the newly conceived idea that light could come in discrete particles called photons.
 This theory describes the photoelectric effect, the concept that underpins modern solar power.
 The second explained Brownian motion — in which a small bit of dust is seen to move randomly on the surface of water — by pointing out that water is made up of tiny, vibrating molecules that kick the dust back and forth.

 The final two outlined his theory of special relativity, which showed how observers moving at different speeds would disagree about many measurements, but would agree about the speed of light, which was a constant.
 These papers also introduced the equation E = mc^2, showing the equivalence between mass and energy.
 That finding is perhaps the most widely known aspect of Einstein's work.
+(In this infamous equation, E stands for energy, m represents mass and c is the constant speed of light).

 In 1915, Einstein published four papers outlining his theory of general relativity, which updated Isaac Newton's laws of gravity by explaining that the force of gravity arose from warps in the fabric of space-time caused by massive objects.
 The theory was given a major validating boost in 1919, when British astronomer Arthur Eddington observed stars at the edge of the sun during a solar eclipse and was able to show that their light was bent by the sun's gravitational well, causing shifts in their perceived positions.